Director of P-12 Research

-As interim director of K-12 research, Ashley conducts primary and secondary research to inform decision-makers at the national, state, and local levels and to generate knowledge that can help practitioners raise achievement and close gaps for students of color and low-income students.
+As director of P-12 research, Ashley conducts primary and secondary research to inform decision-makers at the national, state, and local levels and to generate knowledge that can help practitioners raise achievement and close gaps for students of color and low-income students.

 A native of Ohio, Ashley holds doctoral and master’s degrees in developmental psychology from Howard University, with a concentration in educational psychology and a bachelor’s degree in psychology from Georgetown University.